glashcow/MidiPolySynth/README.md

 - Added "decay" even though thats the wrong word.

-- Stopped trying to make my own ADSR and used the standard juce one, fixed issue with clearing notes when ADSR is not active, for tomorrow add 4 controls for each ADSR.
+- Stopped trying to make my own ADSR and used the standard juce one, fixed issue with clearing notes when ADSR is not active, for tomorrow add ADSR controls.